 This party style works especially well for friends who live close to one another either in a neighborhood, an apartment building, or a condo complex.
 Then everyone can walk from home to home without worrying about organizing cars and designated drivers.
 It also facilitates digesting between courses!

-When planning your dinner, you should schedule no more than 3-4 courses.
-Beyond that the logistics become too complicated with too much time wasted on traveling.
-Plan on at least a three hour evening, in order to allow for 45 minutes to an hour at each stop.
+When planning your dinner, you should schedule no more than 3 to 4 courses.
+Beyond that, the logistics become too complicated with too much time wasted on traveling.
+Plan on at least a three hour evening, to allow for 45 minutes to an hour at each stop.